eric-s-raymond/aicodeguide/README.md

 ## Introduction

-It's April of 2025, I just arrived in Munich -- I live in London but I'm here for a work trip -- and I decided to open my laptop, pop a Club Mate and dump everything I have been researching and implementing around AI to help on code generation..
+It's April of 2025, I just arrived in the sunny Munich -- I live in London but I'm here for a work trip -- and I decided to open my laptop, pop a *Club Mate* and dump everything I have been researching around **AI to help on code generation**.

-I really love coding, I do.
-I'm doing that for a living during the past 15 years as both a SWE and AI/ML Engineer.
-I love computers, to build them, break them in parts, understand their fundamentals and everything around it.
-And because of that I love to spend time reading about it, studying it, hacking it...

-All that is to say that I've been following hypes and trends for a long time and the way we interact with computers and code them is changing.
-And it's a profound change.
-It's a change on the tools we use, the way we code and think about software products and systems.
+I've been following hypes and trends for a long time and the way we interact with computers and code them is changing.
+And it's a profound change, on the tools we use, the way we code and think about software products and systems.

 And it's changing super fast!
 New LLM models are being released every week.
-New tools, new editors, new "vibe coding" practices, new protocols (MCP, A2A, SLOP, ...)... and it's really hard to keep track of all that.
-Everything is scattered in different places, websites, repos, etc.
+New tools, new editors, new "vibe coding" practices, new protocols, MCP, A2A, SLOP, ...
+And it's really hard to keep track of all that.
+Everything is scattered in different places, websites, repos, YouTube videos, etc.

 That's why I decided to
 write this guide.
-It's my humble attempt to put everything together and present you the practices and tools around AI coding or AI code generation, all in one place, with no fluf, in an accessible way.
+It's my humble attempt to put everything together and present you the practices and tools around **AI coding** or **AI assisted code generation**, all in one place, with no fluf, in an accessible form.

-But wait, is this guide for me?
-Let's see:

-- If you're a coder/dev/SWE/MLE who already know how to code but is not using AI code assistants yet.
-Yep, this guide is for you: it introduces all most recent tools and practices to make the most of them to help on your daily jobs
+- **If you're a coder/dev/SWE/MLE who already know how to code but is not using AI code assistants yet**, this guide is for you: it presents the most recent tools and good practices to make the most of them to help on your daily jobs.
+Either having AI as your copilot or being the copilot for a AI agent.

-- If you never coded before but you're interested in this new "vibe coding" thing to build your own SaaS and other software products.
-This guide is definetely for you: I'll try to do my best to remove obscurity and leave you only what's required to start your journey, but being super critic about what is really important and what's "just hype" (tm)
+- **If you never coded before but you're interested in this new "vibe coding" thing to build your own SaaS and other software products**, this guide is definetely for you: I'll try to do my best to remove obscurity and leave you with what's required to start your journey, but being super critic about what is really important and what's "just hype".

-Let's start!
+Cool, let's start!

 📚 Resources: